 We may offer optional activities that provide a small amount of extra credit, for those eager for a tougher challenge.
 However, please note that you should do the extra credit problems only if you want an extra challenge.
 It is likely not the most efficient manner in which to maximize your grade.

 The guiding principle for homework collaboration is that your writeup of the solutions should be yours only.

-You are encouraged to work on homework problems in study groups of up to five people; however, you must always write up the solutions on your own.
+With the exception of solo problems (see Homework Guidelines), you are encouraged to work on homework problems in study groups of up to five people; however, you must always write up the solutions on your own, listing all collaborators at the top.
 Similarly, you may use books or online resources to help solve homework problems, but you must always credit all such sources in your write-up and you must never copy material verbatim.
 However, as a general rule of thumb, you should never possess solutions to exact homework questions other than those solutions you have written yourself.
 We realize that it is sometimes possible to stumble upon solutions on accident.
 If this happens, please cite the source and write up solutions in your own words.

 We believe that most students can distinguish between helping other students and cheating.
 Explaining the meaning of a question, discussing a way of approaching a solution, or collaboratively exploring how to solve a problem within your group are types of interaction that we strongly encourage.
 But you should write your homework solution strictly by yourself so that your hands and eyes can help you internalize this material.
 At no time should you be in possession of another student’s solution.
 You may discuss approaches but your solution must be written by you and you only.
 You should explicitly acknowledge everyone whom you have worked with or who has given you any significant ideas about the homework.